 Not every self-centered person has an alcohol or drug problem.
 In fact, there are many possible origins of extreme self-focus.
 Some people have psychological conditions that are characterized by intense self-preoccupation.
 A few of these are:

-Narcissistic Personality Disorder—this disorder involves complex and fixed patterns of thought, belief and behavior that are used to cope with life, interpret events and interact with others.
+Narcissistic Personality Disorder—A subtype of Cluster B personality disorders, this disorder involves complex and fixed patterns of thought, belief and behavior that are used to cope with life, interpret events and interact with others.
 Among the core symptoms are an excessive need for the admiration of others, a disregard for the feelings of others, and extreme sensitivity to criticism or perceived criticism.
 Also, people with this disorder feel themselves to be ‘grander’ than others (grandiosity) and to, therefore, be entitled to special regard or privileges.
 Their interactions with others are self-serving and in any relationship, things are always ‘about me’ in the eyes of someone with this disorder.

-Antisocial Personality Disorder—this disorder also involves complex patterns that are persistent.
+Antisocial Personality Disorder—Also a subtype of Cluster B, this disorder involves complex patterns that are persistent.
 Unlike Narcissistic Personality Disorder, Antisocial Personality Disorder is characterized by violating the rights of others and criminal behavior.
 Self-centeredness is evident in behavior that is gratifying no matter the harm to others.
 For example, lying, manipulating, and deceiving others for pleasure or gain is common.